CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0301-Creating and Deploying Configuration Profiles.md

 14. Close the **Settings** window.

 ### Task 2: Create a Configuration profile based on scenario requirements

+In this task you will create a new Intune configuration profile that applies the required restrictions and Defender exclusions for Contoso developers.

 1. Switch to **SEA-SVR1** and enter **Pa55w.rd** at the Password section.